cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

   // reverse the hops so they are ordered from sender --> receiver counterpartyHops = counterpartyHops.reverse()

-  // add the last connection representing chain[N-1] counterpartyHops.push(lastConnection.GetCounterparty().GetConnectionID())
+  // add the counterparty of the connection on the receiving chain counterpartyHops.push(lastConnection.GetCounterparty().GetConnectionID())

   return counterpartyHops